rjshap/AutoSharesAPI/web-api/introduction.md

 Upon API development access approval, we will generate two sets of API keys for you—a publishable client-side key and a secret server-side key—for testing connections and live connections.

 Every call to AutoShares API must include an API secret key.
-To start with your live-connection keys, you must activate your AutoShares account.
+To obtain your connection keys, you must setup a developer environment on AutoShares.

-**Step 2:   Sign Developer Registration Form - Setup Your Sandbox and UAT Keys** [**link**](https://onboarding.autoshares.com/app/241146432165147)
+**Step 2:   Sign Developer Registration Form - Setup Your Sandbox/UAT Environment on AutoShares** [**link**](https://onboarding.autoshares.com/app/241146432165147)

 #### Working with the APIs